thousandbrainsproject/tbp.monty/rfcs/0000_monty_versioning.md

 Here are some constraints related to updating the version:

 * We want the current version to be in the source code.
+* We want the current version to be programmatically accessible, e.g., by the `tools.print_version.cli` tool.
 * The `main` branch is protected and changes can be pushed only via Pull Requests.

+> [!NOTE]
+> "Current version" can have a counterintuitive meaning due to different interpretations of what "current" means.
+For the purposes of this RFC, "current" is (somewhat circularly) defined as the version number in the source code.

 ### Process